POuria25/Cosmic-Navigator/README.md

 ![Example Image](./pic5.png)

-rewrite this text with using emoji and stickers

 This Python project is a simple space exploration game created by KATOUZIAN Pouria using the Pygame library.
 The game features a spacecraft that can be controlled by the player to navigate through space while avoiding collisions with planets.
 Key features and components of the project include:

 Libraries: